rotki/rotki/docs/api.rst

    :resjson object result: A mapping between accounts and their Uniswap V3 balances (represented by a list where each item is a LP).
    :resjson string address: The LP contract address.
-   :resjson int nft_id: The LP position NFT index.
+   :resjson int nft_id: The LP position NFT ID.
    :resjson string price_range: The range of prices the LP position is valid for.
    :resjson list[object] assets: A list with the LP underlying tokens data.
-Per item, when ``"asset"`` is an object, it means the token is unknown to rotki. ``"total_amount"`` is the total amount of this token the pool has. ``"total_amount"`` is only available to premium users.
-For free users ``null`` is returned. ``"usd_price"`` is the token USD price. ``"user_balance"`` contains the user token balance and its estimated USD value.
+Per item, when ``"asset"`` is an object, it means the token is unknown to rotki. ``"total_amount"`` is the total amount of this token the pool has. ``"usd_price"`` is the token USD price. ``"user_balance"`` contains the user token balance and its estimated USD value.
-   :resjson optional[string] total_supply: The total amount of liquidity tokens the LP has.
-Only available for premium users via the graph query.
-For free users ``null`` is returned.
+   :resjson string total_supply: The total amount of liquidity tokens the LP has.
+This is ``null`` as Uniswap V3 does not store LP as tokens.
    :resjson object user_balance: The liquidity token user balance and its USD value.

    :statuscode 200: Uniswap balances successfully queried.
    :statuscode 409: User is not logged in.
 Or Uniswap module is not activated.
    :statuscode 500: Internal rotki error.
-   :statuscode 502: An external service used in the query such as etherscan or the graph node could not be reached or returned unexpected response.
+   :statuscode 502: An external service used in the query such as etherscan could not be reached or returned unexpected response.

 Getting Uniswap events
 =========================